 The Prosigna assay centred on the PAM50 gene signature was developed to identify intrinsic breast cancer subtypes (luminal A/B, HER2 enriched, basal like) and a risk of recurrence (ROR) score which correlates with the probability of distant recurrences 26,27.
 The Prosigna ROR was found to add significant prognostic information over standard clinicopathological parameters in both the Austrian Breast and Colorectal Study Group (ABCSG-8) trial 28 and TransATAC trials 29.
 A combined analysis of these two trials demonstrated that ROR predicted late distant recurrence beyond clinicopathological parameters 30.
-3132
+Prosigna ROR was also used to predict local recurrence free survival (LRFS) in patients randomised within ABCSG-8 comparing Tamoxifen versus Tamoxifen and radiotherapy following BCS.
+Prosigna ROR and intrinsic subtype were independent predictors of LRFS 31.
+The genomic expression test EndoPredict (EP) was also tested in the ABCSG-8 trial and was an effective prognostic tool for predicting LRFS but among postmenopausal, low-risk patients, EP did not appear to be useful for tailoring local therapy 32.

 As well as genomic profiling, advances have been made in the development of IHC techniques.
 IHC4+Clinical (IHC4+C) combines expression of ER, progesterone receptor (PR), HER2 and Ki-67 with clinicopathological parameters (tumour size, grade, nodal status, age and endocrine treatment) to identify breast cancer patients at very low, low, intermediate or high risk of distant disease recurrence 23.
 The IHC4+C was developed using data from the ATAC study 33 and has subsequently been validated on another cohort 23.
-In a comparison of Prosigna ROR, Oncotype DX and IHC4+C for predicting risk of distant recurrence after endocrine therapy in the TransATAC study IHC4+C provided comparable prognostic information when compared with the Prosigna ROR and more accurate prognostic information when compared with Oncotype DX 29.34
+In a comparison of Prosigna ROR, Oncotype DX and IHC4+C for predicting risk of distant recurrence after endocrine therapy in the TransATAC study IHC4+C provided comparable prognostic information when compared with the Prosigna ROR and more accurate prognostic information when compared with Oncotype DX 29.

-Substantial progress has been made in identifying genomic profiles associated with risk of distant relapse but less so with the risk of locoregional relapse.
-Locoregional relapse is however a significant predictor of and has a temporal and proportional relationship to the risk of distant relapse 1,35,36.
 In addition, one study has found a significant association between IHC4+C and risk of locoregional recurrence in postmenopausal women with ER+ve early breast cancer in patients who did not receive adjuvant RT 34.

-Further investigation and validation of IHC and genomic profiling techniques in determining the risk of locoregional relapse is required.
+1,35,3634Further investigation and prospective validation of IHC and genomic profiling techniques in determining the risk of locoregional relapse is required.
 The financial implications of using these biomarkers need consideration.
 IHC4+C may be a preferable biomarker in certain healthcare systems as it is cost effective when compared with Oncotype DX and Prosigna as it can be calculated from parameters used in routine clinical practice without excessive increases in cost.

-What is the most efficient study design?
+Current de-escalation of radiotherapy studies

 Several randomised controlled trials (RCTs) involving 8000 women and >10 years of follow-up have quantified the effect of radiotherapy in reducing local relapse after BCS for early breast cancer 2.
 The challenge is now to identify the very low risk population where even if radiotherapy is omitted, the rate of local relapse will be very low and the side effects of radiotherapy would be predicted to outweigh the benefits.
 In order to recruit to an RCT both patients and clinicians need to be uncertain of the benefit of radiotherapy.
 Conducting RCTs testing treatment versus no treatment may be a challenge to implement as patients may have strong preferences regarding treatments.
+The RCT design does however enable investigation of potential radiosensitivity signatures.
 The PRIME study randomised women to receive radiotherapy or not following BCS 37.
 Patient accrual was challenging particularly as patients did not want to be randomised and the trial design was amended allowing non-randomised patients who requested no radiotherapy to be followed up within a cohort design which improved recruitment.